020 7405 4600

 The fees set out above cover all of the work in relation to the following key stages of a claim.

 The stages set out are an indication and if some of them are not required, the fee will be reduced.
 You may not require a solicitor to attend the hearing as well as counsel.
-You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
-This can also be arranged depending on your individual needs.

 How long will my matter take?